What is USB 3.0?

-- Appearance: In general, the internal port of USB 2.0 is black or grey, while that of USB 3.0 is blue.
+- Appearance: The internal port of USB 2.0 is black or grey, while that of USB 3.0 is blue.

 - Transfer speed: USB 2.0 can transfer files at a speed of 35.4 Mbps.
 USB 3.0 only takes roughly 87 seconds to transfer the same data.
 That means USB 3.0 is ten times faster than USB 2.0 in transferring files.